1. How is the membership of ICCOREIS determined?

 2. What is ICCOREIS’ theological position?

 ICCOREIS’ policy is that its members are not in competition – they work together.
-As stated in the Constitution, in order to be accepted as a member, a religious persuasion must provide evidence that its beliefs are consonant with the tenets of the Apostles Creed.
+As stated in the Constitution, in order to be accepted as a member, a religious persuasion must provide evidence that its beliefs are consonant with the tenets of the Apostles or Nicene Creed.

 3. When does ICCOREIS meet?